ch33kaboo/projectS2/README.md

 # projectS2
-this is a really interesting project
+this is a really interesting project \n
 I will keep this program open source because your mom is obese it's true that I use arch BTW but who asked tho this is a quiq reminder that SCREW YOU, YOUR MOM IS FAT32.